Technology

 Shops have been banned from selling traditional incandescent bulbs for household use since September 2012, but many homes still use them.
 Traditional bulbs last for an average of one year, but energy-saving bulbs can last up to 10 years.
 Some LED bulbs can even last 25 years.

-You can use the results of our tough lab tests to discover the best and worst energy-saving light bulbs.
+You can use the results of our tough lab tests to discover the best and worst .

 Traditional 40W, 60W and 100W bulbs have equivalent low-energy versions, which are rated approximately 8W, 10W and 15-20W respectively.
 By replacing a 40W traditional bulb with an 8W low-energy one, you have immediately cut your use by 20% for that bulb.